Preparatory instrument training

-The instrumental coaching is aimed at 1-3 year olds who are interested in music and who already have the skills for a more goal-oriented approach.
+Preparatory instrument training is aimed at 1-3 year olds who are interested in music and already have the skills for a more goal-oriented approach.
 During the instrumental training, the student’s instrument changes every semester, giving them time to try out two instruments during the academic year.
-The aim is to find the most suitable instrument for each student to continue learning to play after the instrumental coaching.
+The aim is to find the most suitable instrument for each student to continue learning to play after the instrumental training.

-In piano coaching, the student has a weekly playing lesson once a week on Mondays and a group lesson, music workshop, on Wednesdays or Thursdays.
-In the music workshop, students practise playing together.
+In preparatory instrument training, the student has a weekly playing lesson once a week on Mondays and a group lesson, music workshop, on Wednesdays or Thursdays.
+In the music workshop, students practice playing together.

-The instruments taught in the instrumental training are:
+The instruments taught in the preparatory instrumental training are:

 Study methods

-Group tuition is central to the Pop & Jazz Conservatory’s instrumental training.
-Groups are called “musapajos”.
-Groups rehearse together weekly and perform at concerts and instrumental matinees.
+Group tuition is central to Pop & Jazz Conservatory’s instrumental training.
+In music coaching, groups are called “musapajos”.
+The groups rehearse together weekly and perform at concerts and instrumental matinees.

 The music workshop lasts 45 minutes and takes place in groups of eight students.
 The music workshop introduces students to their own instrumental training instrument and band playing, develops interaction skills and creative expression.
 In addition to playing together, music is explored through playing, singing and movement.
 Active personal experience of music is essential.

-The instrumental coaching also includes lessons on the instrument you are trying out, in groups of 2-4 students.
+The preparatory instrumental training also includes lessons on the instrument you are trying out, in groups of 2-4 students.
 Students will receive a six-month loan from the Pop & Jazz Conservatory of the instrument they are taking lessons on.

 Applications for instrumental coaching are made through an aptitude test.